AdobeDocs/campaign-standard-learn.en/help/tutorial-creating-custom-resources/populate-custom-resources-with-data.md

 # Populating custom resources with data

-Learn how to populate custom resources with dats from a [!DNL CSV] file using a workflow.
+Learn how to populate custom resources with data from a [!DNL CSV] file using a workflow.

 >[!VIDEO](https://video.tv.adobe.com/v/27714?quality=9)